 In blockchain mining, it is possible that a selfish miner mines the block but does not broadcast until some requirements are satisfied for the miner.
 When the selfish miner's requirements are satisfied, the miner broadcasts all the mined blocks resulting in a separate branch of the blockchain.
 Such branches are known as private branches.
 As per the general notion, the blockchain cannot be exploited until 51% of the nodes agrees.
-However, researchers have proved otherwise [11].
+However, researchers have proved otherwise (Eyal & Sirer, 2014).
 A lesser amount than 51% of hashing power can be used to exploit the blockchain.
 For example, if the private branch becomes longer than the public blockchain branch at any point in time, then this branch would be agreed by all the miners as the primary blockchain branch.
-Now, as the private branch will be considered the main blockchain branch, so more and more miners would join it and hence, the selfish minor's branch would get more than 51% of the hashing power and the main blockchain will have lesser nodes.
+Now, as the private branch will be considered the main blockchain branch would get more than 51% of the hashing power and the main blockchain will have lesser nodes.
 There are other similar related attacks possible on blockchains such as stubborn mining in which miners attack the blockchain with a network-level eclipse attack.